-RA was a many-sided scholar, whose research included Old Irish, Sanskrit, IE, Old French, and even Coptic.
+Atkinson was a many-sided scholar, whose research included Old Irish, Sanskrit, IE, Old French, and even Coptic.
 According to Grierson he was a Pāṇinean scholar, who knew all Aṣṭādhyāyī by heart (learnt on his own in Ireland – hardly), and was preparing an excellent dictionary to the Rigveda, but left it unfinished, when Grassmann’s work came out.
-In Dublin he also taught Dravidian (Tamil & Telugu), too, and privately even Hebrew.
+In Dublin he also taught Dravidian (Tamil & Telugu) and privately even Hebrew.
 His interest in Irish was purely linguistic, which led to clashes with Irish nationalists.
 Said to have been the first, who formulated the principle of invariability of the sound laws.
 Also a botanist and a violinist.
 Among his students were R. W. Frazer and G. A. Grierson.

-Publications: mostly wrote on Old Irish, i.a. edited many texts, also on Romance languages; a couple of papers on Coptic.
+Publications: Mostly wrote on Old Irish, i.a. edited many texts, also on Romance languages; a couple of papers on Coptic.
 Maeso-Gothic Grammar.
 Lith. ed. for his students.

-Sources: Grierson in JRAS 1908, 629-633; G.A.G[rierso]n, D.N.B.
+Sources: G.A.
+Grierson in JRAS 1908, 629-633; G.A.G[rierso]n, D.N.B.
 2nd Suppl.
 1, 1912, 68-70; D. Greene, “Robert Atkinson and Irish studies”, Hermathena 102, 1966, 6-15; L. Lunney, D.I.B.
 1, 192f.; Wikipedia.